lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 work.
 ```

----

 ## 4.4 Delivery, Q&A, and Objection Handling with AI

 Having great content on slides is necessary but not sufficient.
 Investors fund *founders*,
 not decks.
-How you deliver your pitch — your confidence, clarity, pacing, and ability to
+How you deliver your pitch, your confidence, clarity, pacing, and ability to
-handle hard questions — is as important as what is on the page.
+handle hard questions, is as important as what is on the page.

 ### AI-Assisted Delivery Practice

-🤖 **Try this in your Workspace:**
+**Reference Prompt:**
 ```
 I am going to practice my elevator pitch.
 I will deliver it to you in text.
-After I finish, evaluate it on four dimensions: (1) Clarity — was the business concept immediately understandable?
-(2) Urgency — did it convey why this problem matters now?
+After I finish, evaluate it on four dimensions: (1) Clarity: was the business concept immediately understandable?
+(2) Urgency: did it convey why this problem matters now?
-(3) Credibility — did it establish that I am the right person to build this?
-(4) Call to action — was the ask clear and specific?
+(3) Credibility: did it establish that I am the right person to build this?
+(4) Call to action: was the ask clear and specific?
 Give me a score of 1–5 on each dimension and suggest one specific improvement for each.
 ```

 ### Anticipating Investor Questions

 Every experienced investor has a standard set of challenges for every early-stage pitch.
-Preparing for these in advance — and practicing your answers — is the highest-leverage pitch
+Preparing for these in advance, and practicing your answers, is the highest-leverage pitch
 preparation activity you can do.

-🤖 **Try this in your Workspace:**
+**Reference Prompt:**
 ```
 You are a skeptical but fair seed-stage investor.
 I have just finished pitching my company.
 Ask me the 8 hardest questions an investor in my space would realistically